 What is the purpose of a pro forma invoice?

-Whereas a regular invoice acts as a bill for work that’s already been completed, or products that have been delivered, a pro forma invoice is an estimate or quote that’s sent before the work is done or the products are shipped.
+Whereas a regular invoice acts as a bill for work that’s already been completed, or products that have been delivered, a proforma invoice is an estimate or quote that’s sent before the work is done or the products shipped.
 The purpose is to make sure the seller and customer are on the same page about their agreement, including the cost.

 When should you use a pro forma invoice?

-A pro forma invoice offers you a way to give prospective clients a quote with details about how much a job or shipment of goods will cost and why.
-For example, if you’re a caterer, a potential client might want to know how much you’d charge to prepare a gluten-free, three-course brunch, made with local, seasonal ingredients, for 20 people, or a pig roast for 100 guests.
+A pro forma invoice offers you a way to give a prospective client a quote, with details about how much a job or shipment of goods will cost and why.
+For example, if you’re a caterer, a potential client might want to know how much you’d charge to prepare a gluten-free, three-course brunch, made with local, seasonal, ingredients, for 20 people.
 You would mock up some menus, calculate your costs and markups, and create a pro forma invoice to let your prospective client know how much the meal would cost.